UPcload/FitAnalytics-WebWidget-iOS/README.md

 [self.widget reconfigure:nil options:@{ "sizes": @[ @"XL" ] ];
 ```

-Reconfigure the widget with new product serial and/or widget options object.
+Reconfigure the widget with a new product serial and/or widget options object.

 ## Callbacks